kritisinghh/study-sphere/README2.md

 The application is designed to work on modern browsers that support ES6+ features.
 For optimal experience, use the latest version of Chrome, Firefox, Edge, or Safari.

-## License

-This project is open-source and available for personal and educational use.

-## Contact

-For questions, suggestions, or contributions, please create an issue in this repository.